Neutrinomic/icp-academy/_glossary/candid.md

 ---
 slug: "candid"
 title: "Candid"
-description: "Candid is the Internet Computer’s interface description language (IDL) that defines how canisters expose their methods and data types, ensuring interoperability across programming languages and seamless communication between smart contracts and clients."
+description: "Candid is the Internet Computer’s interface description language (IDL).
+It defines how canisters share their methods and data types, so different smart contracts and applications can talk to each other without confusion."
 content: "Candid provides a standardized way for canisters and applications to talk to each other, bridging Motoko, Rust, and other languages into one unified system on the Internet Computer."
 difficulty: Beginner
 tags: ["ICP", "Blockchain", "Candid", "IDL", "Smart Contracts", "Interoperability"]